younata/personal_knowledge/src/astronomy/astrophotography/README.md

 Go there, set up camp.
 Preferably be set up before dark.

+<a href="http://www.astropix.com/html/i_astrop/beginner_equipment.html" data-proofer-ignore>Jerry's list of beginner equipment for astrophotography</a>, which is a potential source for expansion.

 ## Actually Taking Photos

 Regardless of how you use it, be sure to write down what you're taking a photo of when you do it.